TIBCOSoftware/snappydata/docs/troubleshooting/troubleshooting_error_messages.md

 To avoid getting **log4j** and **slf4j-log4j12** dependencies in the driver, you can link the **non-fat** JDBC client jar (**snappydata-store-client*.jar**) in your application and exclude **log4j** and **slf4j-log4j12** dependencies from it.

-Note that the **snappydata-store-client** jar does not contain some of the SnappyData extensions (Scala imiplicits) that are required when SnappyData Spark-JDBC connector is used.
-That is when accessing SnappyData from another Spark cluster using JDBC dataframes as mentioned [here].(https://snappydatainc.github.io/snappydata/programming_guide/spark_jdbc_connector/#using-sql-dml-to-execute-ad-hoc-sql)).
-If these SnappyData extensions are to be used, then in addition to above mentioned jar, **snappydata-jdbc*-only.jar** dependency will be required.
+Note that the **snappydata-store-client** jar does not contain some of the TIBCO ComputeDB extensions (Scala imiplicits) that are required when TIBCO ComputeDB Spark-JDBC connector is used.
+That is when accessing TIBCO ComputeDB from another Spark cluster using JDBC dataframes as mentioned [here].(https://snappydatainc.github.io/snappydata/programming_guide/spark_jdbc_connector/#using-sql-dml-to-execute-ad-hoc-sql)).
+If these TIBCO ComputeDB extensions are to be used, then in addition to above mentioned jar, **snappydata-jdbc*-only.jar** dependency will be required.
 This is available on maven repo and can be accessed using classifier: 'only' along with snappydata-jdbc cordinates.

 Following is an example for adding this dependency using gradle:

 build.gradle example that uses **snappydata-store-client jar** and **snappydata-jdbc*only.jar**.
-The example uses 1.0.2.2 SnappyData version, replace it with the version required by the application.
+The example uses 1.0.2.2 product version, replace it with the version required by the application.

 **Example**